Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Theoretical approach

 \section{Theoretical approach}

 In Ref. \cite{maurer2022quantum} the information radiation pattern for light scattered by Mie spheres was calculated by considering the quantum theory of excitation of exact eigenmodes of the electromagnetic field in the presence of the dielectric sphere at equilibrium.
-To compute the information radiation pattern for a scatterer of generalized geometry, we adopt the method of computing the Fisher information in the scattered radiation field \cite{oriolprivate,Rotter2024}.
+To compute the IRP for a scatterer of generalized geometry, we adopt the method of computing the Fisher information in the scattered radiation field \cite{oriolprivate,Rotter2024}.
 A similar approach was recently used to determine the information radiation pattern for reflective geometries \cite{Bateman2024}.
-The Fisher information carried by an electromagnetic wave scattered in the far field into a differential solid angle $d\Omega$ in the direction ($\theta,\phi$) can be expressed as